proebrock/lighthouse/README.markdown

 ### Data

 The single projects contain the Python programs to generate the simulated camera images and to run the computer vision examples on these images.
 The generation of the images takes some time.
-To just run the computer vision examples with pre-computated images, you can download the images here:
+To just run the computer vision examples with pre-computed images, you can download the images here:

 https://drive.switch.ch/index.php/s/8BqSnLVAmh71CQQ